openbmc/docs/development/gerrit-setup.md

 - Enter your public SSH key created before in Settings -> SSH Keys -> New SSH key
 - Click on "ADD NEW SSH KEY"
-- If succesfull you should see your public key added and with the status "Valid"
+- If successful you should see your public key added and with the status "Valid"

 ### Add e-mail to Gerrit